 Seattle is a popular destination in the US’s beautiful Pacific Northwest and is a spot to spend a long weekend or a few days prior to heading off on an Alaskan cruise or before making your way down the coast.
 If you’re looking for things to do during a short trip in Seattle, there’s plenty to choose from as the city has a variety of attractions including museums and sightseeing options depending on your interests.

-- Locks Cruise – This cruise only takes a few hours, but you get to see a lot of cool things (many of them off the beaten path) along the way.
+The cruise only takes a few hours, but you get to see a lot of cool things (many of them off the beaten path) along the way.
 This was also our first time experiencing a lock system, and it was really cool to see how the mechanisms worked and the boat was able to navigate the various water levels of the Puget Sound.

-- The Post Alley Gum Wall – It took us awhile to find this spot, but its right around the corner from Pike’s Market.
+This little gem took us awhile to find this spot, but its right around the corner from Pike’s Market.
 The gum wall is pretty gross, very colorful, and the quintessential tourist spot.
 However, we got a good laugh looking at all the pieces of gum, some of them artfully crafted into words, smiley faces, and other designs, and we even left a piece of ours behind as well.

 Notice how most of the places I did enjoy are all very bright and cheerfully colorful?
 I think I was unknowingly seeking out these vibrant spots to counteract Seattle’s dreary grey skies and industrial-like buildings.

-What I’m glad we didn’t do:
+What I’m glad we didn’t do

 Go to the top of the Space Needle

-Seriously!
 The admission is expensive and the lines were like two hours long.
 Personally, I thought the whole thing was overrated.
 For better views at a cheaper price and absolutely zero crowds, head to the Sky View Observatory of the Columbia Tower instead!

 Ride the observation wheel